Chairman Mao Revolutionary Tour & Nanjiecun People’s Commune

 Lunch of Changsha Rice Noodles.

-We check out the commune school, where locals pay no tuition fees, here we can watch or take part in an English lesson, and also the commune health centre where we can find out more about the free health insurance provision for all locals.
+In the afternoon we check out the local school, where residents pay no tuition fees, here we can watch or take part in an English lesson

-In the late afternoon, we will wander around the Cultural Square, where the statue of Chairman Mao stands in the middle of huge portraits of Marx, Engels, Lenin and Stalin, one of the few places where we can see the veneration of Mao’s Marxist-Leninist roots.
+In the late afternoon, we will wander around the East is Red Square, where the statue of Chairman Mao stands under a rainbow in the middle of huge portraits of Marx, Engels, Lenin and Stalin, one of the only places in China where we can see the open veneration of Mao’s Marxist-Leninist roots.

 Friday 12th June

-Look around the Nanjiecun fields and agricultural works.
-The local guide will show us the irrigation, mechanisation and collective agricultural projects that have been promoted in the commune.
+Look around the Nanjiecun fields and collective agricultural works.
+The local guide will show us the irrigation, mechanisation and collective agricultural projects that have been promoted to the extent that Nanjiecun today is a model industrial village.
 Learn about how the farmer’s life in a collective is different to the family plots in other parts of China.

 Saturday 13th June